HIPAA-focused IT & Security BAA Available

 Why This Page Exists

-Most Microsoft 365 pain inside a medical office is operational, not theoretical.
+Microsoft 365 problems in medical offices are operational, not theoretical.

 It shows up when the front desk cannot reach the right mailbox, when a provider signs into the wrong profile on a shared workstation, or when no one is sure who still has admin rights after staffing changes.
 Those issues rarely look dramatic in isolation, but together they create support noise, access delays, and avoidable risk.

-Access keeps driftingMFA, roles, and sign-in expectations vary by user, office, or whoever last touched the tenant.
+Identity keeps driftingMFA behavior, Entra roles, and sign-in expectations vary by user, office, or whoever last touched the tenant.

-Mailbox rules are messyForwarding, aliases, delegation, and shared mailbox access grew without a clean owner.
+Email and collaboration rules are messyForwarding, aliases, Teams membership, SharePoint permissions, and shared mailbox access grew without a clean owner.

 Devices behave differentlySome workstations are enrolled, some are not, and mobile-device expectations change from person to person.